Daniel Best: Life in the West

 In Washington Territory, Best was involved in gold mining, followed by working in sawmills and eventually building his own sawmill.

 While working in his sawmill, he lost the first three fingers of his left hand, which he later said made him begin to "use his head".
 He then moved to Sutter County, California to work on the ranch owned by his brother Henry Best, where he began inventing machines.

 Inventions

 Over a period of 43 years, Best received 41 patents, including an improved washing machine and combine harvesters.
 His first invention, patented April 25, 1871, was a portable grain cleaner and separator.
 Farmers had previously had to haul their grain into town to have it cleaned and separated, but the cleaner and separator could now be brought to the grain.
 The machine won first prize at the California State Fair in 1871.

 While continuing to produce grain cleaners, Daniel began working on a single machine that could combine grain harvesting, threshing, and cleaning.
 He sold his first horse-powered combined harvester in 1885, using the money from sales of this machine to invest in work on an improved design for a traction engine.

+Gasoline engine

+Around 1891, Best began to experiment with gas engines, developing his Duplex engine at the end of that year.

+In 1892, he built a gasoline-powered locomotive for the San Jose and Alum Rock Railroad.
+It was powered by his Duplex Vapor Engine.
+The following year he delivered a similar locomotive to the Marysville and Yuba City Railway.
+Although these locomotives were not successful, they were among the first gasoline locomotives in commercial use in the United States.